vboyev-MSFT/defender-docs/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 ### Threats

-- Specify threat alert levels at which default action should not be taken when detected: `Enabled`
+- Specify threat alert levels at which default action shouldn't be taken when detected: `Enabled`

 - Set `Severe (5)`, `High (4)`, `Medium (2)`, and `Low (1)` all to `Quarantine (2)`, as shown in the following table: